How Can A Chiropractor Help With Sciatica in Littleton CO?

 - An intense and intolerable pain that makes it hard to stand up

-Chiropractic and sciatica in Littleton and Columbine
+Chiropractic and sciatica in Littleton CO

 - Accurate Diagnosis of sciatica: Chiropractic care is founded on the basis that restricted spinal movement can lead to pain and reduced function.
-If you are experiencing the sciatic pain, a chiropractor will examine and review your medical history to determine the cause of the pain.
+If you are experiencing sciatic pain, a chiropractor will examine and review your medical history to determine the cause of the pain.
 Chiropractic treatment helps the body heal itself with drug-free, non-invasive (non-surgical) treatment.

 - Chiropractic adjustments: A chiropractor can apply spinal manipulations to allow a herniated disc to rest back into position and take the pressure off the sciatic nerve.
 The adjustments can also free limited spinal movement and restore misaligned vertebral discs.
 This technique varies from a quick high-velocity thrust to a combination of minimal force and gentle pressure.
 It allows the chiropractor to gently move the lower back vertebral to avoid pressing on the sciatic nerve.
-This will lessen pain as well as regain nerve signal flow and mobility.
-Furthermore, a chiropractor can use the manipulations to ease muscle spasms, which will help with long term relief.
+This will lessen the pain as well as regain nerve signal flow and mobility.
+Furthermore, a chiropractor can use manipulations to ease muscle spasms, which will help with long-term relief.

 - Spinal decompression: Sometimes, the discs in your spine can dry out naturally and become thinner, resulting in pinched nerves and spine compression.
-As the name implies, chiropractors use spinal decompression to relieve the compression of the nerves that’s causing sciatica pain.
+As the name implies, chiropractors use spinal decompression to relieve the compression of the nerves that are causing sciatica pain.
 That can include techniques to lengthen the spine and enhance the space between the vertebrae.

 - Chiropractic exercises: Moving in particular ways can worsen sciatica pain.
 Nonetheless, depending on the root cause of the problem, a chiropractor will recommend exercises that not only avoid sciatic nerve aggravation but also help in releasing the pressure that comes from inflamed and tight muscles.
 Those exercises include stretching programs that you can do right at home.
 Yoga is also effective for relieving sciatica pain.
 For instance, the reclining pigeon pose can stretch the piriformis muscle, release pressure on the nerve, and ease irritations.

-- Lifestyle changes: Chiropractors look in all aspects of your life.
+- Lifestyle changes: Chiropractors look at all aspects of your life.
 He or she might recommend a new way to stand, sit, sleep, and lift to protect the positioning of the sciatic nerve.
 This guidance can help you strengthen the back muscles to keep the disc in place.
 That is crucial because, the stronger the back is, the less likely discs will slip to put pressure on the sciatic nerve again.
 Therefore, chiropractors can help ease sciatica pain both in the short and long term.

 8:00am - 6:00pm